 Do not be tempted to cut corners by automating customer interaction beyond simple transactional messages.
 Resist the temptation to use automation to feign authentic customer contact.
 Nothing throws a wet blanket on a relationship like receiving an automated response immediately upon following a person or business you admire on Twitter, especially if that message pretends to be personal.
 Keep connection attempts human to human; always be personal.
 You can’t automate human interactions and expect to build trust.
-Some things are important enough to remain high-touch in our overly efficient world.
+Some things are important enough to stay high-touch in our overly efficient world.

-You may be wondering why personal connection is a pre-requisite for selling online.
+You may wonder why personal connection is a pre-requisite for selling online.
 The Web tends to make people feel empty and insignificant even as it connects them more than ever before in history.
 It is possible to form loose connections via LinkedIn, Twitter, and Facebook, to have hundreds of followers on a blog, and yet to feel completely alone.
 We are substituting virtual relationships for the face-to-face interaction that sharpens us and forms our character.
 If you connect authentically by sharing honestly and representing yourself and your products accurately, you will stand out from the crowd and help to satisfy the human hunger for authenticity.
 Potential customers will take note and trust you enough to transact with you.

 Obstacles to connection

 We desire certainty because it helps us cope with our fear.
-To succeed, we must be willing to abandon our illusion of security and certainty and be willing to make decisions or promote ideas that may fail.
-But when we rush to judgment in order to fill the uncertainty we risk accepting harmful falsehoods as truth.
+To succeed, we must abandon our illusion of security and certainty and be willing to make decisions or promote ideas that may fail.
+But when we rush to judgment to fill the uncertainty we risk accepting harmful falsehoods as truth.
 When we avoid uncomfortable attempts to connect that pose a risk of rejection we stop learning and growing in our understanding of our customers.
 If fear is such a pervasive deceiver and opponent of progress, how can it be our friend?
 The truth is perhaps counter-intuitive.

 Fear serves a useful purpose by creating scarcity and thus increasing the reward for those who push past it.
 Marketing luminary Seth Godin says,